1038lab/ComfyUI-FireRedTTS/README.md

 ### Voice Cloning Dialogue

-1. Prepare reference audio files
+1. Prepare reference audio files for each speaker
-2. Input audio paths in `prompt_wav_list`:
+2. Connect Speaker 1 reference audio to `S1` input
+3. Enter Speaker 1 reference text in `S1_text`:
    ```
-   /path/to/voice1.wav
-   /path/to/voice2.wav
+   This is a voice sample for speaker one
    ```
-3. Input corresponding text in `prompt_text_list`:
+4. Connect Speaker 2 reference audio to `S2` input
+5. Enter Speaker 2 reference text in `S2_text`:
    ```
-   [S1]This is a voice sample for speaker one
-   [S2]This is a voice sample for speaker two
+   This is a voice sample for speaker two
    ```

 ### Monologue Generation